Top 10 Tips to Improve CPAP Compliance

 Tips to Successfully Reach CPAP Compliance

-3. As with all things, practice makes perfect.
-Start slow - getting used to sleeping with a mask on is a challenge, but with time & patience, you’ll grow accustomed to it, and soon you won’t want to spend a night without it.
+4. As with all things, practice makes perfect.
+Start slow - getting used to sleeping with a CPAP mask on is a challenge, but with time and patience, you’ll grow accustomed to it, and soon you won’t want to spend a night without it.
 Try wearing the mask while watching TV or reading before bed to get used to the pressure.

-4. Be prepared to make adjustments.
-CPAP therapy is unique for each individual.
+5. Be prepared to make adjustments.
+CPAP therapy is unique for each sleep apnea patient.
 While you’re getting used to the mask, you may experience pressure leaks, dry mouth, or other side effects.
 These are all perfectly normal, and require simple adjustments to correct.
 Don’t get discouraged!

 6. Maintaining a regular sleep schedule regulates your body’s internal clock, which in turn makes it easier to fall asleep at night and wake up in the morning.

-7. If you are experiencing dryness or discomfort, try a humidifier.
+7. If you are experiencing dryness or discomfort, try humidification.
 A CPAP humidifier helps you avoid dry mouth (which nearly 40% of CPAP patients experience) along with dry nose, running nose, chapped lips, sinus-type headaches and nosebleeds.

 9. Find a sleep apnea support group.
 Being a part of a community allows us to support one another, interact without fear of judgement, and share our experiences and struggles.
 Consider joining your local A.W.A.K.E. group, or search for an online support group.

-10. Call your DME provider for help.
+10. Call your durable medical equipment (DME) provider for help.
 Aeroflow Sleep is committed to improving each of our patients’ quality of life through compassion, excellent service, and exceptional products.
 Each of our patients receive a dedicated Sleep Specialist to help them on their journey to a better night’s sleep and a better quality of life.

 Share: